Bhagavad

 glory, kingdom, or pleasure.

 1.33.
-For whom he desires, they are
+For those he desires, they are

 assembled here to fight.